-4 new iPhone 12 models range from $700 to $1100, all with far faster 5G wireless
+4 new iPhone 12 models range from $700 to $1,100, all with far faster 5G wireless

 Apple announced four new iPhone 12 models today and set about the task of convincing people that they really do need the phones’ key new feature, 5G wireless connectivity.

 All the new phones are powered by a new A14 Bionic processor and have Super Retina XDR displays.
-The phones use a new screen glass technology, developed with Corning, called Ceramic Shield Front Cover, which increases the hardness and resistance to drops, Apple says.
+The phones use a new screen-glass technology, developed with Corning, called Ceramic Shield Front Cover, which increases the hardness and resistance to drops, Apple says.

 Apple does not appear to have added an extra cost for the new 5G modems, but the modem may offer the biggest reason for people to upgrade from older iPhones.